mm/espresso-api/README.md

         }
         ```

+* Note that `total_links` will always reflect the total number of links the user has saved, regardless of the value passed to the `show` parameter.

 #### POST /api/links

 Adds a new link to the database.
 If a title wasn't provided, the backend attempts to infer one from the `<title>` element of the URL passed in.
 A JSON representation of the link will be returned in the response, with a `201` code if successful.
 URLs need to have a scheme specified as well as a TLD.